carloscabo/responsive-youtube-player-with-playlist/README.md

 ## TO-DO / Known issues

-1. By default playlist JSON response its limited to 50 items, so you cannot retrieve more than 50 items from a playlist.
+1. By default videoId list JSON response its limited to 50 items, so you cannot retrieve more than 50 videos at once, so if you need more than 50 items, go to Youtube and create a playlist. **Now RYPP supports playlist with unlimited number of videos**.

 2. Testing in IE. Right now its only tested in Chrome / Firefox.
 Any bug report or contribution will be great apretiated.